Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Introduction

-In the present article, we address the case of abelian varieties isomorphic to products $E_1 \times \cdots \times E_g$, $g > 1$, of elliptic curves with CM by a maximal order $R$ and we give an exhaustive list of these principally polarized abelian varieties for the case $g=2$ in Table \ref{g2} and a partial list for $g=3$ in Table \ref{g3}.
-Before explaining the structure of the paper and our strategy, we want to point out that we strongly believe that the restriction on $R$ being maximal can be dropped and we hope to work on it soon.
-Once this will be done, one would have an even stronger extension of \textit{loc.~cit.} since every abelian varieties \emph{isogenous} over $\overline{\QQ}$ to $E^g$ is actually isomorphic to a product of elliptic curves with CM by (possibly distinct) orders in $K=\Frac{R}$ (\cite[Th.2]{kani}).
-We also hope to address the finer question of the descend of the principally polarized abelian variety over its field of moduli. \\
+In the present article we address the case of abelian varieties with field of moduli $\QQ$ isomorphic over $\CC$ to products $E_1 \times \cdots \times E_g$, $g > 1$, of elliptic curves with CM by a maximal order $R$ and we give an exhaustive list of these principally polarized abelian varieties for the case $g=2$ in Table \ref{g2} and for $g=3$ in Table \ref{g3}.
+Before explaining the structure of the paper and our strategy, we mention the following natural generalization to abelian varieties isomorphic to products $E_1 × ··· × E_g, g > 1$, of elliptic curves with CM by possibly distinct orders in the same imaginary quadratic field $K$.
+By \cite[Theorem 2]{kani}, this is equivalent to considering abelian varieties isogenous to $E^g$ over $\CC$ for a given elliptic curve E with CM by K. In my PhD thesis, I presented heuristic results for $g = 2$ in this direction, see \cite[Table A.1, A.2 and A.3]{Nar22}.
+Note that in \cite[Théorème 2.2.33]{Nar22}, the equivalence of categories of Theorem \ref{equivR} is already proved for arbitrary orders.
+To finish the proof, one would need to check the validity of Theorem \ref{KQ} and Theorem \ref{QK} in this generality.
+We also hope to address the finer question the existence of a model over $\QQ$ for principally polarized abelian variety with field of moduli $\QQ$.
+This theoretical result would also lead to the more refined project of having certified models over $\QQ$ when the descent is possible.
+Very recent results contained in \cite{LRR} would help to achieve this.
+Some certified models of genus $2$ curves over $\QQ$ with Jacobian isomorphic to a product of CM elliptic curves can be found in \cite{FFG}.

-In Section~\ref{sect1} we recall some properties of the classical equivalence of categories between the complex abelian varieties and polarizable tori and how it behaves with polarizations.
-Polarizations on abelian varieties give rise to positive definite hermitian forms with a compatibility condition on the lattice.\\
+In Section~\ref{sect1} we recall some properties of the classical equivalence of categories between the complex abelian varieties and polarizable tori and how it behaves with respect to polarizations.
+Polarizations on abelian varieties give rise to positive definite hermitian forms with a compatibility condition on the lattice.